Lochlann Jain

-Jain’s work has been praised as “a remarkable achievement,” (TLS), “a whip-smart read.”
+Jain's second book, Malignant: How Cancer Becomes Us (UC Press: 2013), was written in response the vast differences between the ways that medicine, regulatory agencies and journalism understood cancer, and the ways that people, once diagnosed, were called to make sense of the new world they were living in.
+The work has been praised as “a remarkable achievement,” (TLS), “a whip-smart read.”
 (Discover Magazine), “brilliant and disturbing,” (Nature Magazine), and having “the phenomenological nuance of James Joyce.”
-Jain has won numerous prizes for work in anthropology and medical journalism, including the Staley Prize, June Roth Memorial Award, Fleck Prize, Edelstein Prize, Victor Turner Prize, and the Diana Forsythe Prize.
-The work has been supported by Stanford Center for the Advanced Study of Behavioral Sciences, National Endowment for the Humanities Fellowship, the National Humanities Center, the Stellenbosch Institute for Advanced Study, and a Guggenheim Award.
+Malignant won multiple prizes for work in anthropology and medical journalism, including the Staley Prize, June Roth Memorial Award, Fleck Prize, Edelstein Prize, Victor Turner Prize, and the Diana Forsythe Prize.

 "Brilliant and disturbing."- Nature Magazine